Best Colleges for Homeschoolers in the US

 The University of Virginia takes a unique approach to evaluating homeschooled students for admission.

 Instead of relying on traditional transcripts, they assess the student's academic performance within their home school curriculum.
-They also take into account any college-level courses taken and community involvement as part of the student's overall academic standing.
+They also consider college-level courses and community involvement as part of the student's academic standing.

-To further showcase their abilities, UVA encourages homeschoolers to submit samples of their academic projects that demonstrate their capability to tackle challenging coursework at the college level.
+To further showcase their abilities, UVA encourages homeschoolers to submit samples of their academic projects demonstrating their capability to tackle challenging coursework at the college level.

 University of North Carolina at Chapel Hill